What Are Viewpoint and Commenting Adverbs?

 Please note that this form is not very common among native speakers.

-Make sure to add a comma after the adverb when it is used at the beginning of the sentence and before it, when it is used at the end of the sentence.
+Make sure to add a comma after the adverb when it is used at the beginning of the sentence and before it when used at the end of the sentence.